• Skip to main content

 Key Takeaways

-• Taxpayer representation – Attorneys, CPAs, and enrolled agents can represent taxpayers in front of the IRS.
+• Attorneys, CPAs, and enrolled agents can represent taxpayers in front of the IRS.

-• Tax lawyers – Helpful for complex tax issues, especially those involving legal questions.
+• Tax lawyers are helpful for complex tax issues, especially those that involve multiple tax years or enforced collection.

-• Tax Court – Only tax lawyers and USTCPs can represent taxpayers in Tax Court.
+• Only tax lawyers and USTCPs can represent taxpayers in Tax Court.

-• Additional help – Tax attorneys can help with unpaid taxes, unfiled returns, tax audits, tax liens, tax levies, and all other tax problems.
+• Tax attorneys can help with unpaid taxes, unfiled returns, tax audits, tax liens, tax levies, and all other tax problems.

-• What to expect – The process usually starts with a free consultation.
+• Hiring a tax attorney usually starts with a free consultation.
 Then, if you decide to move forward, the tax attorney provides you with representation to solve your tax problem.
+Read more about what to expect during the initial consultation.

 Why Use a Tax Attorney?

 For example, you should hire an attorney if you’re disputing the amount of your tax bill because you’re challenging the legal basis for the tax.
-Or you’re facing criminal or civil penalties for tax fraud or evasion.
+If you’re facing criminal or civil penalties for tax fraud or evasion, an attorney can take control of the situation from the very beginning.
 In both of these scenarios, an experienced tax lawyer can be critical.

 What About Hiring a CPA or EA?

 When it comes to resolving most tax problems, attorneys, Certified Public Accountants, and enrolled agents can usually represent you effectively.
 But who should you choose?
-Many of their services overlap, but these professionals often differ greatly in education requirements, experience, and the type of services they provide.
+Each of these professionals play an important role in tax matters, but these professionals often differ greatly in education requirements, experience, and the type of services they provide.

 For instance, if you need to go to Tax Court or are dealing with a legal question, you likely need a tax attorney.
 They have formal training and experience representing clients in Tax Court and analyzing legal issues.
 Note that tax attorneys are generally the only pros who can represent you in Tax Court, but there are a small number of CPAs and enrolled agents who can also represent you in Tax Court because they have passed a test to become US Tax Court Practitioners (USTCPs).